AndrewLevin/start_afs_during_boot/README.md

-# start_afs_during_boot
-For resolving the issue of afs not starting when a virtual machine in CERN's Openstack cloud is rebooted
+# For resolving the issue of afs not starting when a virtual machine in CERN's Openstack cloud is rebooted

 1. -bash-4.1$ sudo chkconfig afs on